Prestwick Golf Club

 Prestwick Golf Club is a golf course in Prestwick, South Ayrshire, Scotland.
 It is approximately 30 mi southwest of Scotland's largest city, Glasgow.
 Prestwick is a classic links course, built on the rolling sandy land between the beach and the hinterland.
 The course is near the Prestwick airport, and some holes run along railway tracks on the eastern side of the course.

-The Open Championship originated at Prestwick Golf Club, and was played there 24 times between 1860 and 1925.
+The Open Championship was first held at Prestwick Golf Club, and was played there 24 times between 1860 and 1925.

 History

 Golf had been played over the links at Prestwick for many years before the club was formally organized in 1851.
 Old Tom Morris was the club's "Keeper of the Green, Ball and Club Maker" from 1851 to 1864.
 He designed and built the original 12-hole course, which measured 3,799 yards, 578 of which were on the first hole.
 In common with other courses, many of Prestwick's original holes crossed over the same undulating terrain; no more than two dozen golf clubs existed anywhere in the world at that time.
-Six of the original greens are still used by the present 18-hole course, which also includes three of the original holes: 2nd (Alps), 4th (Cardinal) and 5th (Sea Headrig).
+Six of the original greens are still used by the present 18-hole course, which also includes three of the original holes: 2nd (Alps), 3rd (Cardinal) and 5th (Sea Headrig).

 Morris, originally from St Andrews, returned there to take charge of their links in 1865, but also assisted Prestwick when it extended its course to 18 holes in 1882 after the club acquired significantly more land to the north of its original lay-out.
 With the course's expansion to 18 holes, which had become the game's standard, cross-routing was eliminated.